Countly/countly-sdk-documentation/nodejs/next.md

     </ul>
     <div class="callout callout--info">
       <p>
-        Before applying this configuration option, we strongly suggest checking out
+        Before applying this configuration option, read
         <a href="/hc/en-us/articles/23259053107993#h_01J9XWNKSARED5HETGGR52XGBK">this section of the document</a>
-        to get more information about providing your storage methods!
+        to get more information about providing your storage methods
       </p>
     </div>
   </li>